 Amec Foster Wheeler's got the power -- gas, oil, nuclear, and renewable.
 The engineering giant provides design, consulting, and project management services for the natural resources (oil sands, oil and gas, and mining), nuclear, clean energy, water, and environmental sectors.
 The company is active in the UK and the Americas, as well as Australia and the Middle East.
 Amec Foster Wheeler is responsible for maintaining large, complex facilities such as nuclear power stations and oil and gas production facilities.
 It also offers environmental consulting.
-Top clients include BP, Shell, EDF, and the US Navy.
 Amec Foster Wheeler traces its history back more than 160 years to a UK-based construction company.

-The UK-based firm has operations in 40 countries worldwide.
-On a regional basis, The Americas is Amec Foster Wheeler's largest market, contributing 60% of sales.
-Europe represents more than 25%.
+The UK-based firm has operations in more than 55 countries worldwide.
+The US is Amec Foster Wheeler's largest market, contributing about 30% of sales.
+The UK is its next largest, representing more than 25% of sales, while Canada brings in more than 20%.
 The firm has major offices in Australia, Azerbaijan, Canada, Chile, China, Kuwait, Malaysia, Singapore, South Africa, and the United Arab Emirates.

 Mergers and Acquisitions

-AMEC acquired Swiss engineering and construction contractor Foster Wheeler in 2014 for nearly £2 billion and changed its own name to Amec Foster Wheeler.
-The new rendition is expected to have revenues of some £5.5 billion.
+In November 2014, AMEC acquired Swiss engineering and construction contractor Foster Wheeler for nearly £2 billion and changed its own name to Amec Foster Wheeler.
+The new rendition was expected to have revenues of some £5.5 billion.